TheOpenSorcerer/TheOpenSorcerer/README.md

 #Hello World!

 I'm a software engineer and solutions developer from Miami Florida with over a decade of experience in both corporate development and startup environments.
+I am an avid sports fan and Dungeons and Dragons enthusiast.
 <div>
   <br /><br />
   </div>